viralpoetry/0x00da/README.md

 Expected input is one FQDN per line.

-Visit addresses and save to a CSV file:
+Visit addresses and output to stdout.
 ```
 cat example.com.txt | ooda > example.com.csv
 ```

-Generate HTML table from the CSV findings:
+Generate HTML table from the CSV findings.
+The command will produce a self contained `<filename>.html` HTML file.
 ```
-ooda -H -i example.com.csv -o example.com.html
+ooda html example.com.csv
 ```

 ## TODO